ivan-kleshnin/unredux/README.md

 just to get "wrong indendation" events occasionally, is not what I live for.
 It's all about **signal-to-noise** ratio so I consider linters almost worthless (Flow is better as a linter btw.).
-For the same reason I don't use `const`, `===` and other "best practices" 2x-olds are like to mindlessly copy-paste into their projects.
+For the same reason I don't use `const`, `===` and other "best practices" 2x year olds are like to mindlessly copy into their projects.